 - Make sure you set your AF selection to manual, NOT automatic.

 - For optimal sharpness, as you take each photo, look through the viewfinder and make sure the red dot is over the area you want to be in focus (such as the hands.)
 Press the shutter release half way to select the focus then click all the way down to take the shot.
 Stay in the same position and patiently keep taking pictures from the same angle.
 You will find that as your child moves, the range of focus will change.
 After a few shots, take a look at the images and zoom in to see if your focus is sharp.
 I cannot stress enough the importance of this step.

 You can read more on AF selection here.

 To correct some of the noise of your images, you can use a noise reduction tool from your software program.
 I’d usually keep it around 30, any higher like below and your child will start to look alien-like and over edited!
 Make sure sharpening is set to zero.
 Sharpening further emphasizes noise.
 Especially check this if you use a black and white preset which often has an increased level of sharpening.

 And lastly, low-lit images can look great in black and white!
 Play around with the images a little and don’t be afraid of increasing the contrast slightly for a more dramatic effect!

 I’d love to know if this post was helpful as you learn the basics of shooting fully in manual.
 If you found this helpful, share it and pin it!
-You can also follow me on Instagram to watch out for more tutorials and blog posts!
+You can follow me on Instagram or join the Click Mama Click mailing list for more news and tips.